Flexible and Efficient Spatio-Temporal Transformer for Sequential Visual Place Recognition: Related Works

 \subsection{Computationally Efficient Transformer}

 Deformable Transformers, proposed in \cite{Zhu_2021_deformable}, employ deformable attention, where each query attends to a sparse set of learned offsets, thereby reducing the quadratic cost of global self-attention on high-resolution features.
 Xu et al. \cite{Xu_2023_bev360} demonstrated the effectiveness of Deformable Transformer Encoders (DTE) for multi-camera VPR, although without modeling temporal features.
 BEVFormer \cite{Li_2022_bevformer} integrates temporal cues by recurrently fusing past BEV features and further employs a Temporal Self-Attention (TSA) layer in addition to its DTE for spatial lookup across multiple camera views.
 In contrast, our design unifies spatial and temporal reasoning directly within a DTE, avoiding the need for a separate TSA layer.
-We found that replicating BEVFormer's additional TSA did not improve performance and instead caused significant increases in inference time and memory usage.
+We found that replicating BEVFormer's additional TSA increases inference time and memory usage while not improving performance.
 Beyond these architectural differences, BEVFormer assumes a synchronized multi-camera setup with known camera intrinsics.
 In contrast, we target a practical monocular front-view scenario without access to calibration parameters, making our method applicable to real-world settings.